MicrosoftDocs/fabric-docs/docs/data-science/read-write-power-bi.md

 ## Use Python to read data from Power BI datasets

 The SemPy Python API can retrieve data and metadata from Power BI datasets located in a Microsoft Fabric workspace and execute queries on them.
+You can open a notebook in the same workspace where you uploaded the dataset or in a different workspace.
+You'll run code to read the Power BI dataset in the notebook.

 By default, the workspace used to access Power BI datasets is:

-- the workspace of the attached [Lakehouse](/fabric/data-engineering/lakehouse-overview) or
+- the same as the workspace of the notebook, if the notebook and dataset are in the same workspace.
+In this case, you don't need to attach a [Lakehouse](/fabric/data-engineering/lakehouse-overview).
-- the workspace of the notebook, if no Lakehouse is attached.
+- the workspace of the Lakehouse that's attached to your notebook.
+You'll need to attach the Lakehouse if the notebook is in a different workspace than the workspace that houses the dataset and Lakehouse.

 To read data from Power BI datasets:

-1. List the available Power BI datasets in the attached Lakehouse.
+1. List the available Power BI datasets in the workspace.

     ```python
     import sempy.fabric as fabric